 But does exercise help acid reflux itself?
 The correct timing and type of exercise could help your acid reflux symptoms, or at least ensure they are not aggravated.
 However some types and timings of exercise could make your symptoms worse.

 Start with gentle forms of exercise in an upright position and monitor your body’s response.
 If everything is fine, you can consider progressing to more intense exercise.
 Be cautious of vigorous exercise such as running, skipping, jumping, gymnastics and weightlifting.
 High impact exercise could force acid into the esophagus and worsen your symptoms.
 Body positions that involve bending for extended periods or going upside down may also trigger symptoms.

 In terms of timing your exercise sessions, aim to work out with a relatively empty stomach.
 This will involve a little planning to ensure you’ve got the necessary fuel on board for a workout but that your last meal has been well digested.
 Exercising too soon after a meal can initiate acid reflux[xv].

 Tackling acid reflux with diet and healthy food behaviors

+So, what foods cause acid reflux?
 We’ve already mentioned some of the foods and drinks that commonly trigger acid reflux symptoms.
 As a reminder, these include alcohol, fried and fatty foods, chocolate, mint, spicy food, citrus fruits and tomatoes, coffee or tea, garlic, onions and carbonated drinks.
 It’s best to limit or avoid these foods altogether as you’re healing your gut.
 You may want to consider a trial removal period gluten, dairy or even grain containing foods as well.
 If a trial elimination is intimidating to you, let our 131 Method support team help guide, education and support you through the process!